 |

-Less - any Redemptions (in Requested or Completed state that have not taken effect yet), any Transfers (that have not taken effect yet)
+Minus any redemptions (in Requested or Completed state that have not yet taken effect)

-On creating a transfer request or a redemption request, Caruso will prevent users from creating the request if there are insufficient available units.
+When you try to create a transfer or redemption request, Caruso will prevent the request if there are insufficient available units.

-If this is incorrect, please review current orders and pending transactions.
+If you believe the available units shown are incorrect, review your current orders and pending transactions.